-Relevance, rationale and impact (maximum 40 points) The relevance of the project to the objectives of the European Solidarity Corps and to the specific objectives of this action; The extent to which the proposal relates and integrates the relevant activities in the project set-up; The relevance of the project to the needs and objectives of the hosting participating organisations and target groups in third countries; The relevance to which the proposal will address well defined humanitarian needs of local communities and the extent to which the project will provide benefits to such communities within which the activities are carried out; The extent to which the project is consistent with and complementary to other areas of Union external action, in particular humanitarian aid policy, development cooperation policy, enlargement policy, neighbourhood policy and the Union Civil Protection Mechanism; The extent to which the project involves young people with fewer opportunities as participants; The quality of measures for evaluating the impact of the project, assuring its sustainability and disseminating its outcomes; The added value of the complementary activities to the project objectives and the extent to which they contribute to capacity building of local organisations and communities.
-The extent to which the proposal is relevant for the respect and promotion of shared EU values, such as respect for human dignity, freedom, democracy, equality, the rule of law and respect for human rights, as well as fighting any sort of Quality of the project design (maximum 40 points) The appropriateness and quality of all the phases of the project: Consistency between project objectives and activities proposed; logical links between the identified problems, needs and solutions proposed (e.g. logic of intervention); feasibility of the project within the proposed time frame; The clarity, completeness and quality of the action, including appropriate phases for preparation, implementation, monitoring, evaluation and dissemination; The appropriateness of measures for selecting and/or involving volunteers in activities; The quality of proposed measures to reach out and involve young people with fewer opportunities; The quality of the non-formal learning methods and measures proposed to enable the volunteers to gain skills and competences that are valuable for their personal, educational, social, civic and cultural development; The quality of arrangements for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools;
+Relevance, rationale and impact (maximum 40 points) The relevance of the project to the objectives of the European Solidarity Corps and to the specific objectives of this action; The extent to which the proposal relates and integrates the relevant activities in the project set-up; The relevance of the project to the needs and objectives of the hosting participating organisations and target groups in third countries; The relevance to which the proposal will address well defined humanitarian needs of local communities and the extent to which the project will provide benefits to such communities within which the activities are carried out; The extent to which the project is consistent with and complementary to other areas of Union external action, in particular humanitarian aid policy, development cooperation policy, enlargement policy, neighbourhood policy and the Union Civil Protection Mechanism; The extent to which the project involves young people with fewer opportunities as participants; The added value of the complementary activities to the project objectives and the extent to which they contribute to capacity building of local organisations and communities.
+The extent to which the proposal is relevant for the respect and promotion of shared EU values, such as respect for human rights, as well as fighting any sort of discrimination.
+Quality of the project design (maximum 40 points) The appropriateness and quality of all the phases of the project: Consistency between project objectives and activities proposed; logical links between the identified problems, needs and solutions proposed (e.g. logic of intervention); feasibility of the project within the proposed time frame; The clarity, completeness and quality of the action, including appropriate phases for preparation, implementation, monitoring, evaluation and dissemination; The appropriateness of measures for selecting and/or involving volunteers in activities; The quality of proposed measures to reach out and involve young people with fewer opportunities; The quality of the non-formal learning methods and measures proposed to enable the volunteers to gain skills and competences that are valuable for their personal, educational, social, civic and cultural development; The quality of arrangements for the recognition and validation of participants' learning outcomes, as well as the consistent use of European transparency and recognition tools;

 The quality of the practical arrangements for volunteers (logistics, travel arrangements, living conditions, etc.); The quality of management of the volunteers' work and support modalities; The specific measures in place to guarantee security, health and safety of volunteers and to tackle risks at the proposed accommodation and work placement, including the evacuation procedure.
-The extent to which the project facilitates the active involvement of local staff and volunteers from the countries and communities in which it is implemented; Quality of project management (maximum 20 points) The extent to which the project involves an appropriate mix of complementary participating organisations with the necessary profiles and experience to successfully deliver all aspects of the project; The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders; The extent to which the management structures and decision-making mechanisms are organized within the consortium; The quality of the evaluation methods and indicators, the monitoring and verification of the outreach and coverage of the activities and results; Cost effectiveness: the proposed budget is sufficient for proper implementation and the project is designed so as to ensure the best value for money.
+The extent to which the project facilitates the active involvement of local staff and volunteers from the countries and communities in which it is implemented; Quality of project management (maximum 20 points) The extent to which the project involves an appropriate mix of complementary participating organisations with the necessary profiles and experience to successfully deliver all aspects of the project; The quality of cooperation and communication between the participating organisations, as well as with other relevant stakeholders; The extent to which the management structures and decision-making mechanisms are organized within the consortium; The quality of the evaluation methods and indicators, the monitoring and verification of the outreach and coverage of the activities and results; Cost effectiveness: the proposed budget is sufficient for proper implementation and the project is designed to ensure the best value for money.